-- 1. On the Marguee computer, create a /marguee folder in the root of the drive. - 2.
-In this folder, create/place the default.png image file you wish to display when no other image can be found. - Create a new folder in the /marquee folder named sysimages.
-This folder will contain all of the system's generic marquees (for when you're on the system list before entering into the game list). - 4.
-Then, for every game which marquee you want to display, create a system subfolder with the same name as the system shortname Batocera uses and place the marquee image with the name of the game itself inside of an image subfolder in that system. - 5.
-In addition, any "high resolution" versions of the images can be put into a separate subfolder in marquee/ named hires.
+- 1. If you downloaded the sample pack, simply extract it to the root of the drive and move onto the next section.
+Otherwise, read on. - 2.
+On the Marquee computer, create a /marquee folder in the root of the drive. - 3.
+In this folder, create/place the default.png image file you wish to display when no other image can be found. - 4.
+Create a new folder in the /marquee folder named sysimages.
+This folder will contain all of the system's generic marquees (for when you're on the system list before entering into the game list). - 5.
+Then, for every game which marquee you want to display, create a system subfolder with the same name as the system shortname Batocera uses and place the marquee image with the name of the game itself inside of an image subfolder in that system. - In addition, any "high resolution" versions of the images can be put into a separate subfolder in marquee/ named hires.